morgan-vanv/VideoJoker/DESIGNDOCUMENT.md

 **Longshots (unfeasable/difficult things, but could be cool down the line):**
+- currency system? idk if people would use that (might be fun with blackjack, robbing, etc.)
-- a music bot, but for streaming videos (from file upload?, youtube, etc.)
+- a video bot, for streaming videos (from file upload?, youtube, etc.)
 - integrations with other bots (like wise old man, etc.)
-- currency system? idk if people would use that (might be fun with blackjack, robbing, etc.)
+- integrations with other services (like templeosrs or runeprofile)
 - Ai interactions (like chatgpt, dalle, etc.)

 **stupid/funny/junk ideas**